bosquealeatorio/postgres-modeling/DOCUMENTATION.md

 python etl.py
 ```

-Validate the inserts using the notebook `test.ipynb`
+Validate the inserts using the notebooks `test.ipynb` and `test-validation.ipynb`